Liza Koshy: Music videos

-Reception
+Recognition

 Teen Vogue named Koshy to its 2016 list of "The 7 Female Comedians You Need to Know".
 The Hollywood Reporter included Koshy in its 2017 list of "15 Rising Crossover Stars".
 The Washington Post cited Koshy as one of the "funny women...at the top of their game today [who] girls get to study" as models for comedy and empowerment.
 She is a member of the 2019 Forbes 30 Under 30 Hollywood & Entertainment list.

 John Jurgensen of The Wall Street Journal described Koshy's appeal as follows: "Her comedy is heavy on self-deprecation, slapstick and wordplay, more goofy than snarky. ...
 One reason her sketches work for advertisers is the replay factor, [squeezing] in dozens of puns and double meanings, in part to encourage easily distracted viewers to re-watch. ...
 Koshy has proven to be safe territory for established entertainment companies and advertisers who have fled from edgier online content".
 Alexis Gunderson of Paste compared Koshy to Lucille Ball and calls her a "physical comedy wunderkind" and "a tiny magnetic goofball".